 first of all, tell us something about your upcoming work.
 What are you into at the moment?

-Tell us a little bit about yourself: where is home, and how long have you been an artist?
+Tell us a little bit about yourself: where is home, and how long have you been an illustrator?

-Could you tell us some more about your images?
+Could you tell us some more about your illustration?
 How would you describe your style?

 Would you give a brief walk through your work flow?